One Last Breath (Creed song)

 "One Last Breath" is a song by American rock band Creed.
 The band's lead vocalist, Scott Stapp, wrote the song over a period of three weeks and recorded at J. Stanley Productions Inc in Ocoee, Florida.
 The lyrics of the song are about reflecting on past mistakes and seeking comfort from friends who want to help.
 It was released in April 2002 as the third single from their third studio album, Weathered (2001).

-The song reached number six on the US Billboard Hot 100, becoming their fourth and final top-10 hit.
-It also reached number five on the Mainstream Rock chart and Billboard Hot 100 Airplay, number four on the Mainstream Top 40 chart, and number two on the Adult Top 40 chart.
-Worldwide, the song peaked at number 43 in Australia, number 29 in New Zealand, number 47 in the United Kingdom, where the song was released as a double A-side with "Bullets", and reached number 41 on the Irish Singles Chart.
+The song reached number six on the US Billboard Hot 100 chart, becoming Creed's fourth and most recent top-10 hit.
+It also reached number five on the Billboard Mainstream Rock Tracks chart, number four on the Billboard Mainstream Top 40, and number two on the Billboard Adult Top 40.
+Worldwide, the song topped Canada's airplay chart and entered the top 40 in New Zealand, peaking at number 29.
+In Ireland and the United Kingdom, the song was released as a double A-side with the band's preceding single, "Bullets".

+"One Last Breath" experienced a resurgence of popularity in 2024, entering the top 10 on the hard rock streaming charts over 20 years after its original release.

 Writing and recording

 Prior to recording the Weathered album, Creed had agreed that during the tour for Human Clay that no new songs could be written, so that the band members could "live life and have experiences".
-The band also agreed that they would not listen to any music between the ending of the Human Clay tour and the start of writing sessions for Weathered, so as not to allow any other music to subconsciously influence the band's writing process and to ensure that all the songs came completely from them.
+The band also agreed that they would not listen to any music between the ending of the Human Clay Tour and the start of writing sessions for Weathered, so as not to allow any other music to subconsciously influence the band's writing process and to ensure that all the songs came completely from them.
 "One Last Breath" was written within a three-week period along with all the other material from the album, which was done primarily in Scott Stapp's living room during four-hour sessions, as well as on his Sea Ray cruiser.

+Stapp recalls the writing process for the song in a 2024 interview with Spin, stating "I didn't feel any particular pressure to write a particular kind of song.
+I don't think we ever thought that way; we just wrote what we felt.
+We just got together and created whatever came out, and we put on a record if we liked it."
+Stapp noted that after they had completed writing the song, the band felt that they had written something inspirational that would resonate with both them and the fans alike.
+The band would also use something they called "the goosebump test", where the song would have to give them literal goosebumps after the song was completely written, as they did not want to put any material on the record if it did not pass the test.

-The song was recorded and mixed at J. Stanley Productions Inc. recording studio in Ocoee, Florida, during the mid to late 2001 using Pro Tools.
+The song was recorded and mixed at J. Stanley Productions Inc. recording studio in Ocoee, Florida, in mid to late 2001 using Pro Tools.